mikke89/RmlUiDoc/pages/building_freetype_for_ios.md

 ---
 layout: page
 title: Building FreeType for iOS
+status: review
+status-desc: Not tested, help wanted for testing and bringing it up-to-date.
 ---

 The only dependencies {{page.lib_name}} has is on the [FreeType](http://www.freetype.org) library.
 The library has build configurations for most platforms, but unfortunately not iOS.
 This document describes how to build libfreetype.a as a universal binary for iOS and the Mac (i386, x86_64, arm6, arm7).